 Excessive amounts of protein can be harmful to your kidneys and liver.
 When the protein intake is excessive more and more calcium is excreted through the kidneys and the risk of osteoporosis develops.
 And excessive excretion of calcium from the body can also cause kidney stones.

 There are some safety measures which everybody should consider when you are consuming high amounts of protein.
-If you are a beginner who has recently started working out and has low muscle mass, there is no reason in consuming high protein like 1g per pound body weight.
+If you are a beginner who has recently started working out and has low muscle mass, there is no reason for consuming high protein like 1g per pound body weight.
 You can definitely get great results with consuming around .50g protein per pound of your body weight.

 And if you are an advanced weight trainer who has trained for almost 3 years or more and has more muscle mass, you can consume around 1-1.6g protein per pound of bodyweight.
 There is an interesting journal on the amount of protein one can consume.
 According to this journal, protein intake amount is sufficient at 1.6g/kg/day.